chuqingjin/chuqingjin.github.io/_pages/about.md

 [**Why Do Index Funds Have Market Power?
 Quantifying Frictions in the Index Fund Market**](/files/brown_et_al_Why_Do_Index_Funds_Have_Market_Power_20231004.pdf)    [*New Paper*]
 &emsp;with [Zach Brown](http://www-personal.umich.edu/~zachb/), [Mark Egan](https://sites.google.com/view/mark-egan), [Jihye Jeon](http://www.jihyejeon.com/), and [Alex Wu](https://sites.google.com/view/alexwu/)
 &emsp;[[Draft]](/files/brown_et_al_Why_Do_Index_Funds_Have_Market_Power_20231004.pdf)
-&emsp;**Talks:** Boston Conference on Markets and Competition, BU, CMU, LSE, Montreal Summer Conference on IO, Northwestern, SITE, Wisconsin IO/Finance Reading Group
+&emsp;**Talks:** SITE; by coauthor: Boston Conference on Markets and Competition, BU, CMU, LSE, Montreal Summer Conference on IO, Northwestern, Wisconsin IO/Finance Reading Group
 </summary>

 * *We develop a novel quantitative dynamic model of demand for and supply of index funds to decompose the impact of ***inertia***, ***search frictions***, and ***preference heterogeneity***.
 We find that the average expense ratio paid by retail investors are roughly 45% higher due to search frictions and 40% due to inertia than the friction-less baseline.
 Removing inertia has a small impact when search frictions are high.*